Determining Tenant Damage Costs: A Guide

 Transparent Communication

-Open and transparent communication with your tenants is key to avoiding conflicts over charges for damages.
+Open and transparent communication with your tenants is key to avoiding conflicts over damage charges.
 Ensure your lease agreement outlines your policies regarding damages and repairs.
-During move-in and move-out inspections, involve the tenant to discuss and document the property's condition.
+During move-in and move-out inspections, involve the tenant in discussing and documenting the property's condition.
 Sharing this information helps build trust and minimizes misunderstandings down the line.

 Mitigating Disputes